-A further description of our responsibilities for the audit of the financial report is located at the Auditing and Assurance Standards Board website at:
+A further description of our responsibilities for the audit of the financial report is located at the Auditing and Assurance Standards Board website at: auditing and Assurance Standards Board website at: auasb.gov.au/admin/file/content102/c3/ar1_2020.pdf.

-https://www.auasb.gov.au/admin/file/content102/c3/ar1_2020.pdf.
 This description forms part of our auditor's report.